Ekram49/Ekram49.github.io/_posts/2021-11-30-Fishing-Predictor.md

-## Future plan for the project
+## Future Plans for the Project

-I’m really proud of being able to complete this whole project by myself.
-The app is perfectly working as planned, but I believe there is always room for improvement.
-Some of the things I might try in the future includes:
+I’m really proud to have completed this entire project on my own.
+The app works exactly as planned, but I believe there’s always room to improve.
+Some of the future enhancements I’m considering include:

-1. Tune the parameters of the model for better accuracy/precision
+•	Tune the model’s parameters to improve accuracy and precision

-2. Try different predictive models.
+•	Experiment with different predictive models

-3. Try to create and use new features
+•	Develop and incorporate new features to enhance predictions

 [Notebook and data](https://github.com/Ekram49/gfw)